appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/auth0.md

       | **User Info URL**      |  OAuth User Info URL         |
       | **JWK Set URL**           | JSON Web Key Set             |

 3. In the **Scope** box, specify the scopes to be used by the application during authentication to authorize access to a user's details.
 By default, there are three scopes - `openid`, `email`, and `profile`.

    Appsmith needs `openid` and `email` as mandatory scopes.
-For more information on scopes, see [OpenID Connect Scopes](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes).
+It’s also highly recommended to use the `offline_access` scope to avoid errors related to expired access tokens and excessive re-login requests.
+For more information, see [Auth0 documentation](https://auth0.com/docs/secure/tokens/refresh-tokens).

 4. In the **Username Attribute** box, specify the name of the claim which represents the email of the user.
 The default value is `email`.